AllanMontalvo/Small-Office-Network/README.md

 - Configure Router 1 to boot "c2900-universalk9-mz.SPA.155-3.M4a.bin" from flash and reboot router.
 - Once rebooted, delete file "c2900-universalk9-mz.SPA.151-4.M4.bin" from flash.
+- Verify new IOS on router with "show version" command.

 **Part 13 SSH**